+The analysis of ESG factors is systematically integrated into the investment decision making process of the Sub-Fund.
+The external investment manager defines ESG integration as the process of recognising the financial materiality (or significance) of environmental, social, and corporate governance factors as part of the investment process.
 The Sub-Fund promotes both environmental and social characteristics.
 On the environmental front, the Sub-Fund promotes climate risk management.
 The social characteristics promoted by the Sub-Fund focus on global human rights, labour standards as well as diversity, equity, and inclusion.